PritiVishwakarma97/testing_with_cucumber/README.md

 # Features

-# Code examples
+# Execution
-- Run below command to start the execution
+- Run below command to start the execution of all the scenarios

   `npm test`